Patient education: Prostate cancer treatment; stage I to III cancer (Beyond the Basics)

-The potential risks and complications of surgery, radiation therapy, and active surveillance are unique.
-The following tables list the advantages and disadvantages of each type of treatment (table 1 and table 2).
+The potential risks and complications of surgery, RT, and active surveillance are unique.
+The following table lists the advantages and disadvantages of each type of treatment (table 1).

 Localized (stage I to II) prostate cancer — Men who have small tumors that are unlikely to grow quickly have the option to have treatment (with surgery or radiation) or delay treatment (active surveillance).
 Men who are older or who have other serious illnesses might prefer active surveillance to surgery or radiation.

 Men who have moderate to large tumors or any size of tumor that could behave aggressively, making it hard to cure later, are usually encouraged to have treatment (surgery or radiation).
-Some men who have radiation therapy will also need androgen deprivation therapy.
+Some men who have RT will also need androgen deprivation therapy (ADT).

 Locally advanced (stage III) prostate cancer — There is no single best treatment for men with locally advanced prostate cancer.
-Most experts recommend a combination of either androgen deprivation therapy plus radiation therapy or surgery plus adjuvant radiotherapy.
+Most experts recommend a combination of either ADT plus RT or surgery plus adjuvant RT.

 Advanced prostate cancer — Treatment for advanced (stage IV) prostate cancer is discussed separately.
-(See "Patient information: Treatment for advanced prostate cancer (Beyond the Basics)".)
+(See "Patient education: Treatment for advanced prostate cancer (Beyond the Basics)".)